locana-co/PGRestAPI/docs/Ubuntu_Install.md

 	ON SEQUENCES
 	TO <username>;

+###Run Stats on tables
+Mapnik requires that statistics be generated for all spatial tables.
+To do this use the DB Owner or superuser to run

+	VACUUM ANALYZE;

+...in PostGres.

 ###Create settings.js file
 Copy the settings.js.example file and update the postgres server name, port and username and password to point to your PostGreSQL instance.